jst-cyr/YouTubeCompetitorDashboard/Lesson3-SortedList/README.md

 		}
 	}

-The **channels** object previously had only a label and channelID, and there were only two channels.
+The `channels` object previously had only a label and channelID, and there were only two channels.
 Additional channels have been added to make it easier to see the sorting.

-Also, you will note the new **SubcriberCount** property where we can store the number of subcribers returned by the YouTube API.
+Also, you will note the new `SubcriberCount` property where we can store the number of subscribers returned by the YouTube API.

 ### updateStats function - Getting subscriber counts
 	for(var channel in channels){
 		channels[channel].SubscriberCount = await getChannelSubscribers(channels[channel].ChannelId);
 	}

-***Previously:*** The **updateStats** method would call **addChannel** for each channel which would retrieve the subscriber count and then create a row for the output.
+***Previously:*** The `updateStats` method would call `addChannel` for each channel which would retrieve the subscriber count and then create a row for the output.

 ***Now:*** DOM manipulation must so that we can sort all channels first.
-The **updateStats** here loops through the channels object, and for each channel stores the result from the YouTube API on the channel object in the **SubscriberCount** property.
+The `updateStats` here loops through the channels object, and for each channel stores the result from the YouTube API on the channel object in the `SubscriberCount` property.

 **NOTE:** You will notice again that the 'channel' value in this loop is not the object, but an index in the channels object.
 We need to use it to get the inner channel object.